pittsburghmodular/NullVentana/README.md

 ---

+## 5. Source layer 4: IMAGE

+A still picture between the video decks and the shapes, always centred on the screen.
+The section, top to bottom:

+- **MUTE** and **LOAD IMAGE** — any image the browser can show (PNG, JPEG, GIF, WebP…).
+The file name shows in the header.
+- **SIZE** (10–300%) — how big the image is on the display.
+100% covers the screen; smaller sizes leave the layers beneath showing around the picture, larger sizes zoom into its middle.
+Modulatable: the MOD DEPTH / LFO RATE / AUDIO MOD (BASS) group under it lets the image breathe on an LFO or swell on the kick (modulation can push it from 5% to 300%).
+- **Grade** — the same EXPOSURE … HIGHLIGHTS and TINT COLOR / TINT AMOUNT as the video sources.
+- **KEY** — the same keyer as the video sources (OFF / CHROMA GREEN / CHROMA BLUE / LUMA BLACK / LUMA WHITE, INVERT KEY, KEY LEVEL, KEY GAIN), so a logo on green or a picture's dark areas can open onto the layers below.
+- **MIX** — modulatable, as on every layer.

+The scaled copy is only redrawn when the size changes, so a static image costs one draw a frame.
+The loaded file is not part of a preset; everything else in the section is.

+---

-## 5. Source layers 4–6: SHAPE A, SHAPE B, SHAPE C
+## 6. Source layers 5–7: SHAPE A, SHAPE B, SHAPE C

-Three shape slots draw on top of the video layers, Shape A lowest and Shape C highest.
+Three shape slots draw on top of the image and video layers, Shape A lowest and Shape C highest.
 Each slot, top to bottom:

+- **MUTE** — silence the slot without changing its settings.
-- **Shape dropdown** — pick the shape. **OFF** draws nothing.
+- **SHAPE: dropdown** — pick the shape (entries read "SHAPE: NAME" so the closed control is easy to spot). **OFF** draws nothing.
 - **BACKGROUND ON/OFF** — OFF (the default) skips that shape's own backdrop fills so only the main geometry is drawn and the layers beneath show through.
 A few shapes go further and open windows in themselves: ALTITUDE drops its sea, TUNNEL leaves half its wall panels unfilled, BLACKHOLE's disc becomes a clear hole and MEMORY keeps only its bright stripes (see the shape notes below).
 Turn it ON for the shape's full painted backdrop.
+- **AUDIO BAND** — which part of the spectrum drives this shape. **ALL BANDS (SHAPE DEFAULT)** keeps the shape's own mapping (bass does one thing, treble another, as described in the shape notes). **BASS**, **LOW-MID**, **HIGH-MID** or **AIR** routes that one band into every reaction the shape has, so a shape that normally spins on the low-mids and flashes on the treble does both on the bass instead.
+Works for every shape.
+- **AUDIO EFFECT** (0–200%) — how strongly the audio drives this shape: 0% holds it still (only the LFOs and its own drift remain), 100% is normal, 200% doubles every reaction.
+Both AUDIO BAND and AUDIO EFFECT are per slot, so the same shape can be quiet in A and wild in C.
 - **DENSITY** — how much stuff the shape draws (particle counts, line counts, ring counts).
 Per slot, modulatable.
 - **RATE OF CHANGE** — speed of that shape's animation.
 Per slot — each slot runs on its own clock — and modulatable.
 - **MIX** — the slot's opacity over what is beneath it.
 Shape A defaults to 100%, B and C to 0%, so a fresh session shows one shape.
 Modulatable.